 E Any development proposal which is considered to affect an existing or potential site of archaeological importance will be required to be accompanied by an archaeological assessment.
-Where archaeological deposits are evident, below ground or on the surface, evidence should be recorded and where possible requires development proposals to be accessible to all users by providing convenient access into and through the site for pedestrians, cyclists and disabled people, access for emergency and service vehicles, meeting
+Where archaeological deposits are evident, below ground or on the surface, evidence should be recorded and where possible requires development proposals to be accessible to all users by providing convenient access into and through the site for pedestrians, cyclists and disabled people, access for emergency and service vehicles, meeting adopted car parking standards which reflect the needs of the Borough in its rural context.
+Where necessary the potential transport implications of development will be required to be supported by a Transport Assessment and a Travel Plan to manage any significant transport implications.'

-- adopted car parking standards which reflect the needs of the Borough in its rural context.
-Where necessary the potential transport implications of development will be required to be supported by a Transport Assessment and a Travel Plan to manage any significant transport implications.' - 5.20 Obviously with a site containing two separate listed items, criterion D is the most relevant to this application.
+- 5.20 Obviously with a site containing two separate listed items, criterion D is the most relevant to this application.
 In accordance with point i, the proposed development aims to respect the historic character of the building, by making as few visible alterations to the property as necessary.
-Those proposed to the frontage must be made to bring the building back into use. - 5.21 The proposed development avoids any total or substantial demolition of the building and the listed wall in accordance with point ii). - 5.22 Point iv) is the main point relevant to this application.
+Those proposed to the frontage must be made to bring the building back into use. - 5.21 The proposed development avoids any total or substantial demolition of the building and seeks to relocate the Listed wall to ensure its retention, in accordance with point ii.
+The relocation of the wall changes the setting of the building but will still be retained to the frontage of Grindal House to ensure the wider view of the building is not altered. - 5.22 Point iv) is the main point relevant to this application.
 The change of use is proposed for the building, due to the previous use ceasing in 2015.
 St Bees School reopened in 2017, but Grindal House was not to be utilised again and was put up for sale.
 The School decided that any buildings not on the main site based around Wood Lane would not form part of the School going forward, due to safety and security issues.
 They have recently also sold the nearby Terrace of dwellings, Lonsdale Terrace. - 5.23 This particular building was subsequently put up for sale, however in the years since this has been the first offer made for the property and is subject to planning permission to complete.
 Therefore, the proposed change of use is the only economic alternative use for the building, and as a nursery is actually very closely aligned to the previous secondary school use. - Principle National Planning Policy Framework ("NPPF") (as revised February 2019) - 5.24 The purpose of the planning system is to contribute to the achievement of sustainable development.
 The NPPF states that sustainable development has three objectives social, economic and environmental. - 5.25 The social and economic are as follows: - "a) an economic objective to help build a strong, responsive and competitive economy, by ensuring that sufficient land of the right types is available in the right places and at the right time to support growth, innovation and improved productivity; and by identifying and coordinating the provision of infrastructure; - b) a social objective to support strong, vibrant and healthy communities, by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and by fostering a well-designed and safe built environment, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being. " - 5.26 Paragraph 11 covers the issue of the application of the presumption in favour of sustainable development.